 When Lisa isn’t coaching other people on how to find a job or career that makes them happy, she can often be found with a camera in hand.
 Now, after years away from writing, she is thrilled to be back in the arms of her first true love, surrounded by people who are as enchanted by words as she is.

-Bio & pic coming soon
+Bio & pic not yet provided

 I left Mexico after my divorce and came to the Great White North, chasing the American Dream.
 I settled in Hollywood because Spanish International Network hired me to produce a three hour Johnny Carson type show.
 Ours was the first live television show in Spanish produced live in L.A.
 After three years with what became the Flagship Station of the SIN Network (now the giant Univision), I left to form my own production company doing specials for ABC, CBS and SIN.
 After the L.A.
 Olympics, I moved to Oakland to work with my daughter in our Multilanguage Communications Agency, where we’ve been producing translations and localization of print materials, video, websites and interpreting for Fortune 500 companies for over 33 years.
 Sooner than later, I expect to delegate my many hats in International Contact, Inc. Then, I intend dedicate myself full time to becoming better at fiction writing, gardening, activism for a better world and taking good care of myself.
 The WCWG is an integral part of that plan.